astronomer/docs/learn/airflow-isolated-environments.md

 :::

 If you need to use Airflow and Airflow providers module inside your virtual environment, use the `@task.virtualenv` decorator or the PythonVirtualEnvOperator instead of the `@task.external_python` decorator or the ExternalPythonOperator.
-As of Airflow 2.8 you can cache the virtual environment for reuse by providing a `venv_cache_path` to the `@task.virtualenv` decorator / PythonVirtualEnvOperator.
+As of Airflow 2.8 you can cache the virtual environment for reuse by providing a `venv_cache_path` to the `@task.virtualenv` decorator / PythonVirtualEnvOperator to speed up subsequent runs of your task.

 <Tabs
     defaultValue="taskflow"
     groupId="use-airflow-packages-in-isolated-environments"
     values={[
-        {label: '@task.external_python', value: 'taskflow'},
+        {label: '@task.virtualenv', value: 'taskflow'},
-        {label: 'ExternalPythonOperator', value: 'traditional'},
+        {label: 'PythonVirtualenvOperator', value: 'traditional'},
     ]}>
 <TabItem value="taskflow">